CRAFT Editorial Feedback

 MIKE GOODWIN earned his PhD in English at the University of Southern Mississippi with a focus on Creative Writing: Fiction and has taught at several universities and colleges.
 He spends a majority of time with his wife, an optometrist who hates literature, and son, a near two-year-old who likes to follow around a Roomba.
 When not quarantined, he frequently runs as well as attends used book sales to the chagrin of his spouse.
 He also does too much yard work and enjoys a beer afterward in some sort of unnecessary flex of pride.
 His fiction has appeared with New Rivers Press while his poetry can be found in several magazines, most recently Linden Avenue Literary Journal.
 His essay “On (Not) Writing the Bar Story” is in CRAFTs archive.

-SUZANNE GROVE is a graduate of the University of Pittsburgh and received the J. Stanton Carson Grant for Excellence in Writing while studying at Robert Morris University.
-Her poetry and fiction appear or are forthcoming in The Adirondack Review, The Carolina Quarterly, The Penn Review, Okay Donkey, Porter House Review, Raleigh Review, Rust + Moth, and elsewhere.
-She has been a flash fiction finalist with SmokeLong Quarterly and received honorable mention for her short fiction appearing on Farrar, Straus and Giroux’s Work in Progress website.
-She currently serves as the short fiction editor for CRAFT literary magazine and is at work on a novel.
+SUZANNE GROVE currently serves as the associate editor for CRAFT.
+Her fiction and poetry appear or are forthcoming in The Adirondack Review, Barren Magazine, The Carolina Quarterly, No Tokens, Okay Donkey, The Penn Review, Porter House Review, Raleigh Review, XRAY, and elsewhere.
+She has also received honorable mention for her fiction appearing on Farrar, Straus & Giroux’s Work in Progress website.
+You can find her at SuzanneGrove.com.